LiorSinai/TransformersLite-Examples/README.md

 ## Setup

-Download the Transformers Github repository (it is not registered).
+Download the Transformers (v0.5) Github repository (it is not registered) .
 Then install it via the Julia REPL:
 ```Julia-repl
 julia> ] # enter package mode
 (@v1.x) pkg> dev path\\to\\TransformersLite.jl